 Day Five: Catch More Zzzs

 More sleep, better habits.
 Better habits, better sleep.
 It’s a — what’s the opposite of vicious? — cycle that you’ll appreciate more and more as time goes on.
 Scale back your bedtime by 30 to 60 minutes (you can start small and scale-up).
-In-bed time does not equate to sleep time, so giving yourself more time, in general, can help improve the duration and quality of your sleep.
+P.S.
+If you’re guilty of scrolling while in bed (we’ve all been there), you should know that in-bed time does not equate to sleep time.
+So, giving yourself more time, in general, can help improve the duration and quality of your sleep.

 And — as you may already know — sleep is the absolute foundation for all things health and recovery.
 At this point, you’ll be drinking your water, eating your greens, walking, journaling… and now recovering and cementing your habits while you sleep.